 November’s leaf is red and sear.

-12th September – 1st November – Matlock Bath Illuminations
+Mid-September to November (TBC) – Matlock Bath Illuminations

 5th November – Bonfire Night